missionpinball/mpf-docs/config/ball_devices.rst

 + ``home`` - Specifies that any balls here are "home" and that the game can start.
 When MPF boots up, any balls that are in devices not tagged with "home" are automatically ejected.
-+ ``ball_add_live`` - Used to tag the device you want to use to launch new balls into play.
-Typically this is the plunger device.
 + ``drain`` - Specifies that a ball entering this device means the ball has "drained" from the playfield. (i.e. it's used to indicate a player lost the ball, versus some other random playfield lock.)